Direct Data-Driven Discrete-time Bilinear Biquadratic Regulator: Introduction

 \section{Introduction}

-of the larger open areas of research in Model-Free Reinforcement Learning (RL) is providing closed-loop control-theoretic stability and algorithmic convergence guarantees during deployment, especially for nonlinear dynamical systems \cite{Fulton2018}.
-In general, establishing provable properties for Model-Free RL algorithms via formal analysis and verification techniques is difficult and complex for two reasons: i) most Model-Free RL algorithms do not assume any a priori knowledge on the system dynamics, and ii) most Model-Free RL algorithms use highly nonlinear function approximators (typically neural networks) to represent the learned control policy \cite{Fulton2018}.
-Unsurprisingly, the most successful attempts at deriving provable guarantees have been with respect to linear systems (for example \cite{Lee2018}).
+Direct data-driven control approaches focus on designing controllers from available input-output data of a dynamical system without explicit identification of the system model.
+These approaches are important for applications in which identifying a system model may be difficult, computationally expensive, time consuming, and/or the amount or quality of the available data may be poor \citep{tang2022data}.
+However, most data-driven control methods focus on synthesizing control laws for linear systems where well-established linear system tools and behavioral techniques (see \citep{Willems2005}) have been leveraged to design stabilizing robust and optimal control laws \citep{DePersis2020}, predictive controllers \citep{berberich2020data}, network controllers \citep{allibhoy2020data}, etc. In contrast, there have been fewer works for nonlinear systems.

-To address this intrinsic difficulty in providing guarantees for general nonlinear systems, we propose the consideration of a special class of nonlinear dynamical systems, stemming from Volterra–Wiener Theory \cite{rugh1981nonlinear}, called\textit{ Bilinear Systems} which are known to act as bridges between linear and nonlinear control theory \cite{bruni1974bilinear}.
-Of primary interest is the fact that bilinear systems exhibit ``nearly linear'' behavior allowing for the adroit use of well-developed linear system methods and theories \cite{bruni1974bilinear}, while simultaneously acting as close approximators for more general nonlinear systems \cite{Mohler1970}.
-In fact, control-affine nonlinear systems can be exactly bilinearized under certain conditions \cite{goswami2021bilinearization}.
-Moreover, many biological (e.g., population control, cell metabolism, etc.), chemical (e.g., enzyme catalytic reactions, chemical reactors, etc.), and physical (e.g., nuclear fission, etc.) processes naturally admit bilinear models \cite{Mohler1970}.
+To contribute to the body of work on synthesizing data-driven control methods for nonlinear systems, we propose to study a special class of nonlinear dynamical systems, stemming from Volterra–Wiener Theory \citep{rugh1981nonlinear}, called\textit{ Bilinear Systems} which are known to act as bridges between linear and nonlinear control theory \citep{bruni1974bilinear}.
+Of primary interest is the fact that bilinear systems exhibit ``nearly linear'' behavior allowing for the adroit use of well-developed linear system methods and theories \citep{bruni1974bilinear}, while simultaneously acting as close approximators for more general nonlinear systems \citep{Mohler1970}.
+Many biological (e.g., population control, cell metabolism, etc.), chemical (e.g., enzyme catalytic reactions, chemical reactors, etc.), and physical (e.g., nuclear fission, etc.) processes naturally admit bilinear models \citep{Mohler1970}.
+Moreover, there have been a recent surge in the design of bilinear control methods for robotic applications~\citep{folkestad2022koopnet} since lifting techniques, such as Koopman Operators~\citep{bruder2021} and Perron-Frobenius~\citep{huang2022convex}, have been used to transform general nonlinear systems into possibly infinite-dimensional bilinear control systems.
+In fact, control-affine nonlinear systems can be exactly bilinearized, via Koopman lifting operators, under certain conditions \citep{goswami2021bilinearization}.